 Seeker of Legends Preview

 Countless stars shone down on the King’s Road, a seemingly endless series of stone slabs suspended seven meters above the ground by massive wooden posts.
-The three moons of Varta, nearly full now, cast their pale glow on the forest on either side of the road, casting soft shadows on the forest floor.
+The three moons of Varta, nearly full now, cast their pale glow on the forest the road cut through, casting soft shadows on the forest floor.
 A cool wind whipped through the trees, a prelude to menacing clouds approaching slowly from the west.

 And on the King’s Road, a lone carriage rolled steadily northward toward the Kingdom of Tykus, pulled by two burly horses.

-Seeker Dante shifted uneasily in his seat inside of the carriage, his buttocks aching from the days’-long ride through the forest.
-The carriage was old and worn, far from the usual luxury the Guild of Seekers provided.
-No one who managed to spot the carriage would think it was owned by the Guild…or that it carried such precious cargo.
+Seeker Dante shifted uneasily in his seat inside the carriage, his buttocks aching from the days-long ride through the forest.
+The carriage was old and worn, the seat cushions stiff and uncomfortable.
+It was far from the usual luxury the Guild of Seekers provided.
+No one who managed to spot the carriage would think it was owned by the guild…or that it carried such precious cargo.

 And that, Dante knew, was precisely the point.

-He glanced to his right, at the other man in the carriage, a younger man with light brown hair and a thin mustache.
+He glanced to his right, at the other man seated in the carriage, a younger man with light brown hair and a pencil-thin mustache.
 It was Seeker Murin, a low-ranked Seeker Dante was mentoring.
-The man – still practically a boy – was still green, fresh out of his apprenticeship.
+The man – practically a boy – was still green, fresh out of his apprenticeship.
 As with most fresh graduates, Murin’s confidence far exceeded his competence.
 With experience, that would change.

 If it doesn’t, Dante mused, he’ll be dead.

 Dante sighed, looking down at the large wooden music box sitting between them on the seat cushions.
-It was well-made, with intricate designs carved into every inch of its outer surface.
+It was well-made, with intricate designs carved into every inch of its exterior.
 A convincing counterfeit; anyone lifting the lid would find a fully-functioning machine inside.
-But beneath that, Dante knew something far more valuable lay: a small obsidian container.
-And within that, a very valuable artifact.
+But hidden within that machine was a sealed secret compartment, nestled between its gears.
+And in that compartment was an obsidian container containing a very valuable artifact.

 A very illegal artifact.

 What the artifact did exactly, Dante didn’t know.
-That was often the case with the Guild when they acted as their own client.
-Most Seekers retrieved artifacts for private clients, giving a percentage of their profits to the Guild.
-A few of the more skilled – and more trustworthy – Seekers ran missions for the Guild itself, retrieving artifacts that High Seeker Zeno felt were necessary to strengthen the Guild.
-These artifacts were sacred indeed; the traits stored within them were almost guaranteed to increase the powers of all of the Seekers, making them stronger, or faster, or smarter.
+That was often the case with the guild when they acted as their own client.
+Most Seekers retrieved artifacts for private clients, giving a percentage of their profits to the guild.
+A few of the more skilled – and more trustworthy – Seekers ran missions for the guild itself, retrieving artifacts that High Seeker Zeno felt were necessary to strengthen the guild.
+These artifacts were sacred indeed; the traits stored within them were almost guaranteed to increase the powers of all the Seekers, making them stronger, faster, or smarter.

-Each artifact brought them one step closer to the Founder’s grand vision.
+Each artifact brought them one step closer to the Founder’s grand vision: the Ascension.

 Seeker Murin stirred, glancing at Dante.